-• Successfully performed by meeting the local area negotiated federal performance goals;
+Successfully performed by meeting the local area negotiated federal performance goals;

-The local board has met performance year after year until the most recent performance reports.
-The local area has been challenged with youth performance, given changes to the performance measures following gathering baseline data over the recent past.
-The local board has implemented continuous improvement initiatives meant to maximize performance by identifying and focusing on the issues that typically impact performance across many local areas such as measurable skill gains and credential attainment.
-These focus points create a more in-depth understanding of the performance challenges and their solutions.
+The local board has met performance year after year until the most recent performance reports PY 19-20 and 20-21.
+Challenges with youth performance prompted implementation of a continuous improvement plan.
+This plan assisted Title I in identifying and focusing on those issues that directly impacted performance.
+These measures brought marked improvement in the youth performance measures for PY 21-22.
+NWPA Job Connect board staff continues to hold weekly meetings with the Title I contractor to discuss opportunities to engage youth in WIOA programs to ensure performance measures will be met.
+There is also a focus on the Dislocated Worker population since our area has seen a decline in dislocated workers seeking PA CareerLink® services.
 Training retention and completion is enhanced by better planning, more effective training, readiness assessment, and better career path development.
 Program-related communication is reviewed and shared with partners and providers to ensure everyone is knowledgeable and up to date.
 When local policy and procedures need to be created or revised, timely action is taken to involve working with partners and providers to obtain their input.
 Regular meetings with Title I program contractors and other partners are conducted to discuss policies, performance, and training needs.

-Sustained fiscal integrity throughout the local area and all interactions on a regional level (include employment of appropriate fiscal practices such as the adoption of internal controls and more robust procurement policies;
+• Sustained fiscal integrity throughout the local area and all interactions on a regional level (include employment of appropriate fiscal practices such as the adoption of internal controls and more robust procurement policies;